alreta-ship-it/Project_Zenith/README.md

 - Estimated Mass range: 3-5 kg

 - Estimated Speed range: $(25-40) kms^{-1}$

+- Uses carbon fiber spars to reinforce the wing.
+  - two 12mmx500 mm
+  - four 6mmx500mm
+  - six 3mmx200mm
+- The body of the plane will be printed out of LW PLA if possible to reduce weight.
 ## To Do
 - [ ] Add servo holes  to the wings
 - [ ] design an electronics channel in the wing for servos and possibly lights